-Students who receive TAP and wish to apply it to study abroad must fulfill the following special requirements:
+Students who receive TAP or the Excelsior scholarship and wish to apply it to study abroad must fulfill special requirements:

-TAP awards may only be applied to certain kinds of study abroad programs.
-To be “TAP-eligible,” a semester-long program must be one that charges CUNY tuition (i.e., for which you receive a bill for CUNY tuition, even if the tuition is paid for you, for example, if you are a Macaulay, Baruch, or Dean’s Scholar).
-At Baruch, the only TAP-eligible study abroad programs that are eligible for TAP or Excelsior funding are:
+Both TAP and Excelsior awards may only be applied to certain kinds of study abroad programs.
+To be “TAP-eligible” or “Excelsior-eligible,” a semester-long program must be one that charges CUNY tuition (i.e., for which you receive a bill for CUNY tuition, even if the tuition is paid for you, for example, if you are a Macaulay, Baruch, or Dean’s Scholar, SEEK student, etc.).
+At Baruch, the only study abroad programs that are eligible for TAP or Excelsior funding are:

 - Exchange programs sponsored by Baruch College, or CUNY-wide exchange programs (for example, the New York-Paris Exchange, or the CUNY Italy Exchange); or

 - CUNY-sponsored study abroad programs.

 If you are studying abroad on a “TAP-eligible” or “Excelsior-eligible” program, you become automatically eligible to have your TAP or Excelsior award applied toward the tuition costs of your study abroad program.
 However, the following criteria must be met:

 - You must be enrolled for a minimum of 12 credits.

 - You must take at least 12 credits worth of courses that fulfill specific degree requirements (major, minor, Pathways or free electives).
 Please note: If you enroll in more than 12 credits during the semester abroad, the extra course you take in addition to these 12 credits does NOT have to fulfill a specific degree requirement.